Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

 is the individual-specific posterior.
-It characterizes individual $i$'s uncertainty due to heterogeneity that arises from insufficient time-series information to infer individual $h_{i}$.
-The common distribution $f$ helps in formulating this source of uncertainty and hence contributes to individual $i$'s density forecasts.
+It characterizes individual $i$'s uncertainty due to unobserved individual heterogeneity that arises from insufficient time-series information to infer individual $h_{i}$.
+The common distribution $f$ helps regulate this source of uncertainty and hence contributes to individual $i$'s density forecasts.

 The infeasible oracle predictor is defined as if we knew all the elements that can be consistently estimated.
 Specifically, the oracle knows the common parameters $\vartheta_{0}$ and the underlying distribution $f_{0}$, but not the individual effects $h_{i}$.
-Then, the oracle predictor is formulated by plugging the true values $\left(\vartheta_{0},f_{0}\right)$ into the conditional predictor in equation (\ref{eq:cond-pred}),
+Then, the oracle predictor is formulated by plugging the true values $\left(\vartheta_{0},f_{0}\right)$ into the conditional predictor in (\ref{eq:cond-pred}),

-In practice, $\left(\vartheta,f\right)$ are all unknown and need to be estimated, thus introducing another source of uncertainty.
-I adopt a conjugate prior for the common parameters $\vartheta$ (mulitvariate normal inverse gamma for cross-sectional homoskedastic cases and mulitvariate normal for cross-sectional heteroskedastic cases) in order to stay close to the linear regression framework.
-I resort to the nonparametric Bayesian prior (specified in the next subsection) to flexibly model the underlying distribution, which could better approximate the true distribution $f_{0}$, and the resulting feasible predictor would be close to the oracle.
+In practice, $\left(\vartheta,f\right)$ are unknown and need to be estimated, thus introducing another source of uncertainty.
+For the common parameters $\vartheta$, I adopt a conjugate prior (e.g.\ mulitvariate normal for cross-sectional heteroskedastic cases) in order to stay close to the linear regression framework.
+For the distribution of individual heterogeneity $f$, I resort to the nonparametric Bayesian prior (specified in the next subsection) to flexibly model this underlying distribution, which could better approximate the true distribution $f_{0}$, and the resulting feasible predictor would be close to the oracle.
 Then, I update the prior belief using the observations from the whole panel and obtain the posterior.
-The semiparametric Bayesian predictor is constructed by integrating the conditional predictor over the posterior distribution of $\left(\vartheta,f\right)$,\footnote{The superscript ``sp'' stands for ``semiparametric''.}
+The semiparametric Bayesian predictor is constructed by integrating the conditional predictor over the posterior distribution of $\left(\vartheta,f\right)$,

-The conditional predictor reflects uncertainties due to future shock and individual heterogeneity, whereas the posterior of $\left(\vartheta,f\right)$ captures estimation uncertainty.
-Note that the inference of $\left(\vartheta,f\right)$ pools information from the whole cross-section; once conditioned on $\left(\vartheta,f\right)$ and the aggregate observables $D_{A}$, individuals' outcomes are independent across $i$, and only individual $i$'s data are further needed for its density forecasts.
+The conditional predictor reflects uncertainties due to future shocks and unobserved individual heterogeneity, whereas the posterior of $\left(\vartheta,f\right)$ captures estimation uncertainty.
+Note that the inference of $\left(\vartheta,f\right)$ combines information from the whole panel.
+Once conditioned on $\left(\vartheta,f\right)$, we have that individuals' outcomes are independent across $i$ and that only individual $i$'s data are further needed for its density forecasts.